 Above is the story of the Rodneys of Berrington Hall whose excess lost them everything.

-My work appeared in the August edition of Midlands Living Magazine as a backdrop to Artisan lampshades made by Sarah Walker of Artshades.
+My work appeared in Midlands Living Magazine as a backdrop to Artisan lampshades made by Sarah Walker of Artshades.
 The article featured two works; a Ledbury street scene and an animal illustration.

 A recent collaboration with two colleagues saw us creating 100 miniature 'Gifts' from our various collections, which we exhibited in the Small Theatre in Malvern.
 We then hid them around the town for unsuspecting passersby to happen upon.